Summer in Vermont: 13 Dreamy Destinations

 Montpelier

-As the capital of Vermont, Montpelier can’t be missed.
-While it doesn’t have a huge population, there is still quite a bit of fun activities to do here, no matter the time of year.
+As the capital of Vermont, Montpelier can’t be missed in summer or any other time.
+While it doesn’t have a huge population, there is still is still plenty to do and see!
 Fun fact: this is one of the least populated capitals of a state in all of the country.

 What to Do in Montpelier